 As we only had two days there and wanted to spend time in the lavender fields, we decided to split our time between sunrise and sunset in the fields, relaxing in the pool of our B&B on the morning and exploring nearby towns on the afternoon.

 The Valensole Plateau is the world’s premier location for lavender cropping.
 If you venture a bit off on a rocky road, you will discover the photogenic rolling hills between Valensole and Puimoisson.
 There are also an abundance of poppy, sage and sunflower fields in Provence.
-On our arrival near Oraison, where was located our B&B, we passed by beautiful sunflower fields while the sun was setting down on the horizon, bathing the fields with its vibrant orange glow.
+As we arrived near Oraison, where was located our B&B, we passed by beautiful sunflower fields.
+The sun was setting down on the horizon, bathing the fields with its vibrant orange glow.
 We eventually stopped as we couldn’t pass up this incredible photo opportunity.
 We also made a stop in a beautiful sage field.
 But despite we kept driving by the beautiful poppy fields, we sadly didn’t have enough time to stop.

 On our first afternoon, we went to the Lac de St. Croix, which is a reservoir that damns the Verdon River, which flows down from the Gorges du Verdon.
 It’s a large lake with 4-5 towns along its shores.
-On this day, the lake was filled with activity.
+On this day, there was a lot of people canoeing or boating.
 We watched paddleboat after paddleboat cruising around the area where the river meets the lake.
 Kids climbed the rocks along the cliff and jumped in one after another.
 The color of the water has a vibrant green hue, which during the middle of a summer day made the water look even more appealing.
 We rented a canoe and off to the Gorges we went!

 (*the canoe costs 20€/1 hour, cash only)